steelbrain/intentions/README.md

 #### Usage

-The default keybinding for triggering this package is `alt + enter`.
+The default keybinding for triggering this package is `alt + enter` (or `ctrl + enter` for OSX).
 If no intentions are available for the current position, no popup is shown.

 #### Screenshot